BLOG

 On choosing the Mourning Together name

-February 18, 20242 min read
+February 09, 20242 min read

 I did pause at the natural abbreviation of MT for Mourning Together.
 Spoken, it sounds like empty.
 But the more I thought about it, the more it felt appropriate.
-After a loss, we often feel empty, like all our reference points have crumbled, as if standing in ruins after a devastating earthquake.
-And further, from Francis Weller’s “The Wild Edge of Sorrow”:
+After a loss, we often feel so lonely and empty.
+And deeper, from Francis Weller’s “The Wild Edge of Sorrow”:

 When you find a channel for your rage and deepest suffering, and there’s another hand there reaching back, what lies in the wake of it all, is finally- blessed peace.
 Calm.
 Nothing has changed about your loss…it’s still there.
 But your relationship with it has been greatly altered.
 You have been heard and held tenderly.
 You have been drained.
 And then you can open yourself up again.
 You can start to rebuild in that annihilated place” (Weller, p84).